culvertsoft/mgen/README.md

 Development is a about a month from an initial beta release.

-Most of the core functionality is implemented and we've built about half the cross-language integration tests we want, but there are currently a few limitations:
+Most of the core functionality is implemented, however:
  - Documentation is lacking.
- - We've not yet configured test boxes for all the platforms we want.
+ - We've not configured test boxes for all the platforms we want.

+For our first non-beta release:
  - We're hoping to add parsers for xml schema, json schema and protocol buffers IDLs, but those are currently on the "nice-to-have-list"